HLasse/TextDescriptives/docs/usingthepackage.rst

    td.extract_df(doc, metrics = ["descriptive_stats", "readability", "dependency_distance"])

 .. note::
-   By default, :code:`extract_df` adds a column containing the text.
+   By default, the :code:`extract_X` functions adds a column containing the text.
 You can change this behaviour by setting :code:`include_text = False`.

-:code:`extract_df` also works on objects created by :code:`nlp.pipe`.
+:code:`extract_df` and :code:`extract_dict` also work on objects created by :code:`nlp.pipe`.
 The output will be formatted with 1 row for each document and a column for each metric.

 .. code-block:: python